nestordemeure/letMeNERSCthatForYou/README.md

 **TODO**
 - clone the repo
 - get an api key
-- get the dependency in your environement (openai, tiktoken, faiss-cpu)
+- get the dependency in your environement (openai, tiktoken, faiss-cpu, sentence_transformers)

 ## Usage